-The Company has forecast that it will continue to generate positive operating cashflows in FY23 which, in combination with supplier payment plan negotiations, would allow it to meet its financial obligations for the foreseeable future.
+The Company has forecast that it will return to generating positive operating cash inflows in FY24 which, in combination with supplier payment plan negotiations and cash flow support from its parent and ultimate parent entity will allow it to meet its financial obligations for the foreseeable future.
 Accordingly, the financial report has been prepared on the basis that the Company will continue as a going concern.

 The above factors, among others, indicate the existence of a material uncertainty in respect of the going concern of the Company.
-Should the Company be unable to maintain its operating performance and/ or implement its planned working capital initiatives, the Company may be unable to continue as a going concern.
+Should the Company be unable to retain its key customers and maintain its operating performance and/or not receive the financial support pledged by its parent and ultimate parent entities, the Company may be unable to continue as a going concern.
 These financial statements do not include any adjustments to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.